Ecogenomics/GTDBTk/README.md

 GTDB-Tk is a software toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes.
 It is computationally efficient and designed to work with recent advances that allow hundreds or thousands of metagenome-assembled genomes (MAGs) to be obtained directly from environmental samples.
 It can also be applied to isolate and single-cell genomes.
 The GTDB-Tk is open source and released under the GNU General Public License (Version 3).

 GTDB-Tk is **under active development and validation**.
-Please independently confirm the GTDB-Tk predictions by manually inspecting the tree and bring any discrepencies to our attention.
+Please independently confirm the GTDB-Tk predictions by manually inspecting the tree and bring any discrepancies to our attention.
 Notifications about GTDB-Tk releases will be available through the GTDB Twitter account (https://twitter.com/ace_gtdb).

 * [Announcements](#announcements)